Understanding Mortgages Can Help You Secure Your Dream Home

 Types of Mortgages

 There are various types of mortgages, each with its own set of terms and conditions.
+Even if you are over 60 you can still get a mortgage therefore it’s worth doing your research regardless of your age and circumstances.
 The two primary categories are fixed-rate mortgages and adjustable-rate mortgages (ARMs).
 Fixed-rate mortgages have a stable interest rate throughout the loan term, making budgeting predictable.
 ARMs, on the other hand, have fluctuating interest rates, which can result in lower initial payments but come with potential rate increases over time.

 The Mortgage Application Process